- Published: April 13, 2013

 7:05pm Another keg is tapped; this one is a smoked brown ale.
 I catch Lisa’s parents just as they are heading out.
 Nate joins us looking a little tired.
 Honestly though, he seems to have paced himself well.
 The brewery will be open again tomorrow from 1-5pm, but Nate is even thinking ahead to next week wondering aloud what the crowd will be like on Thursday and Friday.
 I check online and find couples planning dates and several other folks who want to share the brewery experience with others.
 I feel the same way and call my husband.
 I tell him one of his good buddies is waiting at the bar for him.
 We arrange an exchange—he’ll take pictures and provide me with a couple status updates, and I’ll hang with our kids.

 6:45pm More neighbors are streaming in now.
-Several area businesses have closed for the night, and their people have come to toast the new start.
+Several area businesses have closed for the night, and their people have come to toast the new startup.
 Flying Mouse Farms is in the house as are doula Amy Chavez, AACW organizer Faith Patterson, and woodworker Paul De La Vergne.

 6:30pm An old friend leads me in a jig.
 He shouts to the rafters, “We needed this, and it’s two blocks from my home!”

 6:15pm Besides being a family affair, the brewery is also a community effort.
-The snack bowls are by Naysan McIlhargey from Miami Valley Pottery and the bold logos were crafted by DJ and Justin Galvin, the brand designers of Clay + Stan.
+The snack bowls are by Naysan McIlhargey from Miami Valley Pottery and the brewery’s bold logos were crafted by DJ and Justin Galvin, the brand designers of Clay + Stan.

 5:45pm The brewery is a family affair with both the members of Wolter and Cornett clans helping out.
 A second shift of family members is due soon.
 Lisa’s mom and I spend a few minutes waiting for them and marveling at the day’s events.
 The community response has been constant and tremendous.
 Lisa’s niece arrives—a good foot taller than when I last saw her—and is immediately tasked with filling the pretzel bowls.